soroush-04/Algorithms-Data-Structures/README.md

 ### Nested Data
 - **Hashmaps**: Use `.items()` to iterate through key-value pairs and use the value to move one layer inward.
 - **Lists**: Use `item in items` to move one layer inward.

+### Backtracking
+- Don’t forget to undo (backtrack) changes after recursive calls.
+- Recursion base case must be created accuractely.
+- Don't forget to call the backtracking function at the end!